 Be careful of debt collection scams

-Yes, many debt collection calls are legitimate but, you will have to be careful as some are scams by imposters attempting to collect on debts that don't even exist because they are paid off, discharged, forgiven, time-barred (beyond the statute of limitations) or entirely made up.
+Yes, many debt collection calls are legitimate but, you will have to be careful as some are scams by imposters attempting to collect on debts that don’t even exist because they are paid off, discharged, forgiven, and time-barred (beyond the statute of limitations) or entirely made up.

 Victims often pay up out of fear that they might actually owe the debt and will suffer serious consequences for not paying.
 Some scammers might just contact you seeking your personal information to enable them to commit identity theft.